ethanstapley/AI-Big-5-Test/README.md

 ---

-Portions of this project’s code and documentation were developed with the assistance of AI tools.
+Portions of this project’s code was developed with the assistance of AI tools.
 All AI-generated content was reviewed, tested, and adapted by me to meet ensure correctness.